An exhibition marking the 27th anniversary of

 EThe exhibition has as author Prof. Dr. Bernd Greiner, historian, researcher of political sciences and americanist.
 Greiner, professor at the Hamburg University since 1989, Institute for Social Sciences, heads the new College "Cold War" in Berlin.

-Curator of the exhibition, Dr. Ulrich Mählert, director of the department of science and international cooperation at the Federal Foundation for the Study of the Communist Dictatorship in Eastern Germany.
+Curator of the exhibition, Dr. Ulrich Mählert, director of the department of science and international cooperation at the Federal Foundation for the Study of Communist Dictatorship in East Germany.

 Preparation of the extra posters for the role of Albania in The Cold War was done by the historian Prof. Dr. Petrit Nathanaili, the History Department at the University of Tirana.
 Adjustment of the exhibition text was made by Dr. Enriketa Papa and Dr. Jonila Godole.
 Photos were provided in the Central State Archive and the Albanian Telegraphic Agency.